sorin-ionescu/gcc-without-xcode/README.md

 ![Get Xcode from the App Store](http://i.imgur.com/zcRkN.jpg)

-Download this project and copy the scripts somewhere in the `PATH` or leave them where they are and amend the it.
+Download this project and copy the scripts somewhere in the `PATH` or leave them where they are and amend it.

     export PATH=$HOME/Downloads/gcc-without-xcode:$PATH.